iov-one/docs/docs/weave-tutorial/06-buckets.md

 ## Secondary Indexes

 Sometimes we need another index for the data.
-Generally, we will look up an order book from the market it belongs to and it’s index in the market.
+Generally, we will look up an order book from the market it belongs to and its index in the market.
 But what if we want to list all orderbooks of a market overall order books?
 For this, we need to add a secondary index on the order books to query by market.
 This is a typical case and weave provides nice support for this functionality.

 We add an indexing method to take any object, enforce the type to be a proper Orderbook, then extract the index we want.
 This can be a field or any deterministic transformation of one (or multiple) fields.
 The output of the index becomes key in another query.
 Bucket provides a simple method to query by index.